HilaGabai/atida-hadasim/README.md

 # Exercise 2: Triangle and Rectangle Printing Exercise

-This exercise focuses on printing triangles and rectangles with various options using Gaba.
+This exercise focuses on printing triangles and rectangles with various options using Java.

 ## Project Setup

-1. Access a Gaba workspace.
+1. Access a Java workspace.
-2. If a Gaba workspace is not available, consider using an online IDE.
+2. If a Java workspace is not available, consider using an online IDE.

 For detailed instructions and additional information, refer to the README.md file in the project directory.